smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/COPY_SYNTAX.md

 [absolute_path_of_data_files_in_the_workspace]
 ```

 !!! note "__Note__"
-    - You can use the `COPY` statement to create a data table in the ThanoSQL workspace DB.
-There is only overwrite option in the `COPY` statement and if not specified, the default value will be set as False.
+    - Specify the options to use for the __COPY__ statement with an "__OPTIONS__" clause.
-    - If the value is True, you can delete an existing data table and create a new data table with the same name in the ThanoSQL workspace DB.
-Otherwise, you are not allowed to create new data table with the same name.
+        - "overwrite" : Overwrite if a dataset with the same name exists.
+If True, the existing dataset is overwritten with the new dataset.
+(True|False, DEFAULT: False)